Lars Nootbaar Player Props: Cardinals vs. Cubs

 Cubs Pitching Rankings

+- The 8.3 strikeouts per nine innings put together by the Cubs pitching staff ranks 22nd in the league.

-- The Cubs' 4.15 team ERA ranks 14th among all MLB pitching staffs.
+- The Cubs' 4.14 team ERA ranks 14th across all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.